Michampt/discord-stats-bot/README.md

 * edit secrets.py with your keys
 * run ```docker build --tag statsbot .```
 * run the container with ```docker run -d statsbot:latest```

-The mattbeer module is just a joke, you don't need it.